Myao-mirror/mirror-webapp/README.md

 ### How to Deploy

-Whenever you need to compile your app into a distributable format for deployment, simply run: (_*currently only supports Azure AppService_)
+Whenever you need to compile your app into a distributable format for deployment, update your appsettings.json and simply run:*

 ```shell
 $ node run publish              # Same as running: npm run publish
 ```
+_*must be configured for use outside of Azure App Services_

 ### How to Update

-We work hard on keeping the project up-to-date and adding new features.
-Down the road, after starting a new web application project based on this boilerplate, you can always fetch and merge the latest changes from this (upstream) repo back into your project by running:
+If this project is updated and you would like to fetch and merge the latest changes from this repo (upstream) back into your project, you can do so by running:

 ```shell
 $ git checkout master